Body Found In Waters Off Gold Coast In Search For Missing Jockey

 The 26-year-old vanished on Wednesday night after going for a late-night dip with fellow jockey Amy Graham off the Esplanade at Surfers Paradise.

-Stay up-to-date on the latest news with The Queensland Briefing - keeping you in the loop with breaking news as it hits.
+Stay up-to-date on the latest news with The Melbourne Briefing - keeping you in the loop with breaking news as it hits.

 Police confirmed they recovered a body on Friday at about 8:45am, not far from the sand pumping jetty on the Southport Spit, following an extensive air and sea search, involving water police, lifeguards and surf lifesavers.